RitPigDev/poagittext/README.md

 <b>Please remember to do an OTA Update of poagitText as soon as you launch it.</b>
 Subsequent fixes are usually pushed this way.

+Visit my blog [here](https://ritpigdev.blogspot.com/) where I post regularly about the devlelopment of poagitText.